 - Lack of eye contact.
 When talking to another person, you may not make eye contact.

 - Obsession.
-It’s not uncommon for individuals with AS to hyper focus on a specific topic.
-You may have a deep understanding and vast vocabulary related to this topic.
+It’s not uncommon for people to have hyperfocus as a symptom of AS.
+It’s usually toward a specific topic.
+They may have a deep understanding and vast vocabulary related to this topic.
 They may also insist on talking about it when engaging with others.

 Individuals with AS may also experience symptoms that can be considered beneficial or helpful.